-We report if:
+We report to you if:

-- in our opinion the annual governance statement is misleading or inconsistent with other information forthcoming from the audit or our knowledge of the entity; - we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014; - we make written recommendations to the audited body under Section 24 of the Local Audit and Accountability Act 2014; - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014; or - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014.
+- in our opinion the annual governance statement is misleading or inconsistent with other information forthcoming from the audit or our knowledge of the entity; - we issue a report in the public interest under section 24 of the Local Audit and Accountability Act 2014; - we make written recommendations to the audited body under Section 24 of the Local Audit and Accountability Act 2014; - we make an application to the court for a declaration that an item of account is contrary to law under Section 28 of the Local Audit and Accountability Act 2014; - we issue an advisory notice under Section 29 of the Local Audit and Accountability Act 2014;or - we make an application for judicial review under Section 31 of the Local Audit and Accountability Act 2014.

-We have nothing to report in these respects.
+We have nothing to report in these respects

-Conclusion on the Chief Constable's arrangements for securing economy, efficiency and effectiveness in the use of resources
+Conclusion on the Police and Crime Commissioner's arrangements for securing economy, efficiency and effectiveness in the use of resources

-Chief Constable's responsibilities
+Police and Crime Commissioner's responsibilities

-The Chief Constable is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.
+The Police and Crime Commissioner is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.